-A) HAZARD/RISK B) INITIAL RISK LEVEL H/M/L C) REVISED RISK LEVEL H/M/L D) MANAGING THE RISK PROPOSED ACTION/CONTROL MEASURES E) FURTHER ACTION NEEDED/BY DATE 2.1 That the headquarters facilities available for the event are not suitable or sufficient.
+A) HAZARD/RISK B) INITIAL RISK LEVEL H/M/L C) REVISED RISK LEVEL H /M/ L D) MANAGING THE RISK PROPOSED ACTION/CONTROL MEASURES E) FURTHER ACTION NEEDED/BY DATE 2.1 That the headquarters facilities available for the event are not suitable or sufficient.
 M L Key members of Organising Committee need to visit site to check facilities against brief.
 Factors to consider include suitable areas for registration, feeding and kitchens, admin facilities and medical, sleeping areas (entrants and marshals), toilets and showers and car parking.
 Particular attention to be given to the size of building and adequacy of car parking given the anticipated numbers of entrants and supporters.
 A Health and Safety check needs to be made of premises before the event to check for any hazards and to confirm means of escape procedures as well as insurance arrangements where appropriate Agreement must be obtained with persons letting the accommodation to cover areas of use, timings, emergency maintenance, hours of access and price.
 This needs to be confirmed in writing.
 Walk HQ located.
 Ample facilities for entrants and volunteers.
-Car parking costs £1 in public car parks.
+Free car park at Byfield Lane Car Park, Abergavenny which is 0.5 miles away.
 Walk HQ is a public building and is subject to a RA and fire safety facilities.
-2.2 That the checkpoints are not suitable or sufficient. М L Before booking checkpoints need to be inspected by checkpoint marshal and terms and conditions agreed (see HQ above).
+2.2 That the checkpoints are not suitable or sufficient.
+M L Before booking checkpoints need to be inspected by checkpoint marshal and terms and conditions agreed (see HQ above).
 Confirm letting in writing and shortly before event check building for H and S hazards, means of escape.
 Need to ascertain how shortly before checks are needed - and needs a further check when marshals arrive.
-N/A No checkpoints
+Checkpoints have been visited by Catering Manager.
+Checkpoints are sufficient for needs of event.